Outbreak from new virus rises to 440 in China, with 9 dead

 The worries have been heightened by the coming of the Lunar New Year holiday rush, when millions of Chinese travel at home and abroad.

-Officials said it was too early to compare the new virus with SARS or MERS in terms of how lethal it might be.
+Officials said it was too early to compare the new virus with SARS or MERS, or Middle East respiratory syndrome, in terms of how lethal it might be.
 They attributed the spike in new cases to improvements in detection and monitoring.

+“We are still in the process of learning more about this disease.”
+Gao Fu, an academician of the Chinese Academy of Sciences and head of the Chinese Center for Disease Control said at the same news conference.

+Gao said officials are working on the assumption that the outbreak resulted from human exposure to wild animals that were being traded in illegally at a market in Wuhan and that the virus is mutating.